 As nouns, the difference between valuation and evaluation is that valuation is an estimation of an object’s worth, while an evaluation is an assessment, such as an annual personnel performance review used as the basis for a salary increase or bonus, or a summary of a particular situation.
 A business evaluation is often the nomenclature of management consultants and has to do with assessing the entire business organization and its relative operating effectiveness.

-The terms business valuation and business appraisal are synonymous.
+The terms business valuation and a business appraisal are synonymous.
 In the recent past, business valuation has become the most accepted term representing placing a reasonable market value on a going concern business or the value of a planned start-up company.
+Let’s discuss appraising (valuing) a business, the steps to obtain a professional business valuation, and the evaluation of a company’s worth.

 Do You Know the True Value of a Business Appraisal?

-If you are a homeowner as well as a business owner, then you have likely heard the term real estate appraisal before.
-A real estate appraisal is part of the buying and selling process where the value of property is determined before transfer of ownership.
+If you are a homeowner and a business owner, then you have likely heard the term real estate appraisal before.
+A real estate appraisal is part of the buying and selling process where the value of a property is determined before the transfer of ownership.

 With a business, appraisals and valuations may be more complicated, but the concept is the same.
 A business appraisal or valuation is the equivalent of an economic analysis that helps to determine the actual worth of any business or professional practice.
 Anytime there is a potential change in the ownership of a business, the value of that business needs to be determined.